-19. The Virgin Suicides (1999)
+19. The Virgin Suicides

 The story: Based on Jeffrey Eugenides's novel, five teenage sisters are effectively put into confinement by their religious parents after one of them commits suicide.

-27. Benny & Joon (1993)
+18. Benny & Joon

-17. We Need to Talk About Kevin (2011)
+17. We Need to Talk About Kevin

 The story: Adapted from Lionel Shriver's novel, a mother (Tilda Swinton) has to come to terms with her son and the terrible crime he has committed.

 What it tackles: Brilliant in depicting the potential tragic consequences of antisocial personality disorder and how it affects those closest to the sufferer, We Need to Talk About Kevin is a bleak, but vital, watch.
-It deals with the condition from a human perspective rather than utilising it for shock value, and Ezra Miller is sensational as the troubled older Kevin with Swinton also excellent as his empathetic and believable mother.
+It deals with the condition from a human perspective rather than utilising it for shock value, and Ezra Miller is sensational as the troubled older Kevin, with Swinton also excellent as his empathetic and believable mother.

 16. The Hours

 The story: Charting the lives of three women of different generations, who are all affected by the novel Mrs. Dalloway, including author Virginia Woolf (Nicole Kidman).

 What it tackles: Adapted from Michael Cunningham's Pulitzer Prize-winning novel, The Hours covers how mental illnesses, including depression and bipolar disorder, can lead to suicide.
-Opening and closing with Woolf's suicide, the movie also shows pregnant housewife Laura (Julianne Moore) consider suicide only for the movie's central novel to change her mind.
-Kidman won the Oscar for Best Actress for her portrayal of Woolf, which was both stunning and moving.
+Opening and closing with Woolf's suicide, the movie also shows pregnant housewife Laura (Julianne Moore) consider suicide, only for the movie's central novel to change her mind.
+Kidman won the Oscar for Best Actress for her portrayal of Woolf, which is both stunning and moving.

 15. The Fisher King

 The story: Saved from suicide by a homeless man (Robin Williams), a radio DJ (Jeff Bridges) seeks redemption for a mistake he made that led to a restaurant massacre.

-14. As Good as It Gets (1997)
+14. As Good as it Gets

 What it tackles: While the movie's view on how to deal with obsessive-compulsive disorder may be over-simplified, Nicholson is terrific in depicting the condition's potential symptoms, including the fear of contamination, and how it can alienate people from those around them.
 You'll be happy to be by his side though, thanks to the movie's perfect mix of humour and heartbreak.

-13. What’s Eating Gilbert Grape (1993)
+13. What’s Eating Gilbert Grape

 The story: When love comes into his life, Gilbert (Johnny Depp) has to adjust how he cares after his younger brother (Leonardo DiCaprio) and obese mother (Darlene Cates).

 12. Finding Nemo

 The story: When his son is captured, a clownfish afraid of the open ocean sets out on a journey to bring him home, accompanied by a forgetful companion.

-16. Donnie Darko (2001)
+11. Donnie Darko